RN-to-BSN Application Process

 Request Official Transcripts

 Request official transcript(s) from every college or university you have attended to be sent directly to the USF School of Nursing.
-Official transcript(s) must be received in a sealed envelope and contain the embossed seal of the college or university and the facsimile signature of the Registrar.
+Official transcript(s) must be received either by email or in a sealed envelope and contain the embossed seal of the college or university and the signature of the Registrar.
 Faxed copies are not considered official.

 If you have been previously admitted to the University of Sioux Falls, you need only request official transcripts for transfer courses not already recorded on your USF transcript.